 The one exception we found was Dicksons Solicitors who lay out their fees quite clearly but then don't set out the associated Home Office charges.

 The guidance requires firms who are providing recovery services for debts of up to £100,000 to declare the fees they would charge.

-The problem is that the information whist it’s very detailed is a bit too complex to put a price together for the job.
+The problem is that the information while it's very detailed, it is a bit too complex to put a price together for the job.
 It probably needs to be simplified a bit to a package price containing a defined set of typical deliverables to do the job.

 Firms providing services in support of premises licensing applications will also need to detail their fees.

 Again very few firms seem to have got to grips with communicating their pricing.
 PopplestonAllen has a good page that details the costs of the actual licences but it doesn't detail how much they'd charge to help you apply.